Milanie/WeatherSimulator/README.md

 9. Go to the project home directory until WorldWeatherSimulatorApp and run command mvn package to generate the project jar

 10. Generated jar will be inside target folder.
-The application can be launched by double clicking the jar.
+The application can be launched by using below command  java -jar WorldWeatherSimulatorApp-1.0-SNAPSHOT.jar